 Birthday Scene: 12 Hard Lessons I Learned this Year

-Reflecting on the past year, I realize it might be the most significant year of personal growth I’ve experienced.
+As I reflected on the past year, I realized it being the most significant year of personal growth I’ve experienced.
 Those who are close to me reading this will likely agree.
-This year has been a rollercoaster of intense growth: exciting highs and painful lows, each one offering a unique lesson and pushing me to evolve into someone new.
-I’m not the same person I was a year ago, and I’m constantly getting closer to the life I want.
+The past year has been a rollercoaster of intense growth: exciting highs and painful lows, each offering a unique lesson and pushing me to evolve into someone new.
+I’m not the same person I was a year ago, and I’m constantly choosing to grow & getting closer to the life I want.

 1. My past is mine, not me:

-This year, I realized how much I let my past and childhood shape my identity.
+This past year, I realized how much I let my past and childhood shape my identity and habits unconsciously.
 Facing painful memories from my upbringing and seeing their impact on my self-talk, relationships, and views on success was tough but necessary to let go of the past.

-Takeaway: One thing that helped me is accepting my past experiences without judgment.
-They don’t define who I am, they’re just a part of my story.
-Letting go of guilt and shame has opened up space for me to focus on creating the life I want.
+Takeaway: One of the many things that helped me through this process is accepting my past experiences WITHOUT judgment.
+These experiences don’t define who I am, they’re just a part of my story.
+Letting go of guilt and shame has allowed more space for me to focus on creating the life I want.

 2. I am responsible of my own condition:

 After accepting my past, I had to face another tough truth: I’m fully responsible for how I feel and react every day.
 It’s tempting and easy to blame others: “He/She made me feel this way!”
-But the reality is, how I feel is about how I perceive it, not what others say or do.
-To keep my focus and stay grounded, my mentor put it perfectly: think of your mind as a garden, and you’re the watchdog.
-It’s your job to keep out the junk and pull out the weeds.
-This year, I learned that taking c⁹are of my mental space means filtering out negativity and controlling what I allow to affect me.
-It’s not easy, it’s a muscle that grows with time.
+But in reality, our reactions & how we feel are about how we perceive these actions/words, not what others say or do.
+To keep my focus and stay grounded, my master trainer put it perfectly: “Think of your mind as a garden, and you’re the watchdog.
+It’s your job to keep out the junk and pull out the weeds”.
+I learned that being responsible of my condition means filtering out negativity and choosing what I allow to affect me.
+Let me tell you, it hasn’t been easy to implement it daily, it’s a muscle that grows with time if you keep practicing and choose to let go of your ego.

-Takeaway: I’ve found that taking responsibility for how I feel, instead of blaming others is another level of growth.
-It’s not about controlling everything but about being mindful of what I allow into my mental space.
+Takeaway: I’ve found that taking responsibility for how I feel, instead of blaming others is another level of maturity.
+It’s not about controlling everything but about being mindful of what I allow to take from my energy.
 For me, journaling and movement help keep the “weeds” out.

-Takeaway: Remind myself to see challenges as chances to grow.
-It’s been a shift in mindset to believe that I am meant to handle the things life throws my way, even when they feel impossible at first.
+Takeaway: Remind yourself to see challenges & dark times as chances to grow.
+It’s been a shift in mindset to believe that I am meant to handle the things life throws my way, even when they feel impossible to overcome.
+These moments were and always will be necessary to help me become the best version of myself.

 There were times when I’d wake up feeling sad, or something would happen that made me feel guilty or ashamed.
-For a long time, I believed these emotions were “bad”, and I shouldn’t feel.
-But this year, I realized that no emotion is inherently bad.
+For a long time, I believed these emotions were “bad”, and questioned them.
+I learned eventually that no emotion is inherently bad.
 Changing my perspective on emotions allowed me to accept them without judgment and let go of the need to fight or resist them.
-I ask myself: What can I learn from this?
-How can I avoid this situation next time?
-Most importantly, I allow myself to feel the emotion fully, accept it, and take care of myself, whether it’s going for a walk, exercising, or simply being kind to myself.
+Most importantly, I learned to feel the emotion, accept it, and let the storm pass.

 Takeaway: Emotions aren’t “bad” or “good” they just are.
-Feeling them fully and reflecting on what they’re trying to tell me has been helpful.
-It’s a way to grow and take better care of myself.
+Feeling them fully and reflecting on what they’re trying to teach me will let them pass quickly without creating any form of attachment to them.

-A very wise sentence was said by my mentor in one of my coaching sessions.
+It is a very accurate statement said by my master trainer in one of my sessions.
 For years, I chased satisfaction through work, achievements, and external validation, believing they’d bring me happiness.
 But the hard truth: no job, accomplishment, or person can provide lasting fulfillment.
 Relying on external factors leaves my self-worth at the mercy of things I can’t control.
 True happiness comes from within.
 When I’m at peace with who I am, everything else becomes a bonus, not the source of my joy.

 Takeaway: Happiness really does start from within.
 Achievements and validation are great, but they’re bonuses.
 Peace and contentment come from being okay with who you are..